Arlanthir/notes/languages/JavaScript.md

 if (typeof myVar !== 'undefined')

 // Alternatively:
+// (can only check declared variables and properties of objects, use window for global vars)
+// Will fail for variables assigned falsy values ('', 0, null) if (window.myVar)

+// Safe since ES5
-// (can only check properties of objects, use window for global vars) if (window.myVar)
+// (can only check declared variables and properties of objects, use window for global vars) if (window.myVar === undefined)
 ```

 ### Simulate Classes